NanoComp/meep/doc/docs/Scheme_Tutorials/Third_Harmonic_Generation.md

 ![center|Transmission vs. Kerr coefficient](../images/3rd-harm-1d-vs-chi.png)

-As can be shown from coupled-mode theory (or, equivalently, follows from [Fermi's golden rule](https://en.wikipedia.org/wiki/Fermi's_golden_rule)), the third-harmonic power must go as the *square* of $\chi^{(3)}$ as long as the nonlinearity is weak (i.e. in the first Born approximation limit, where the ω source is not depleted significantly).
+As can be shown from coupled-mode theory or, equivalently, follows from [Fermi's golden rule](https://en.wikipedia.org/wiki/Fermi's_golden_rule), the third-harmonic power must go as the *square* of $\chi^{(3)}$ as long as the nonlinearity is weak (i.e. in the first Born approximation limit, where the ω source is not depleted significantly).
 This is precisely what we see on the above graph, where the slope of the black line indicates an exact quadratic dependence, for comparison.
 Once the nonlinearity gets strong enough, however, this approximation is no longer valid and the dependence is complicated.

 Finally, we note that increasing the current amplitude by a factor of $F$ or the Kerr susceptibility $\chi^{(3)}$ by a factor $F^3$ should generate the *same* third-harmonic power in the *weak* nonlinearity approximation.
 And indeed, we see: